moq-wg/moq-transport/draft-ietf-moq-transport.md

 either ANNOUNCE_OK or ANNOUNCE_ERROR.

-A Relay can receive announcements from multiple publishers for the same tracknamespace and it MUST respond with appropriate response to each of the publishers, in the same way as it would responds when processing ANNOUNCE from a single publisher for a given tracknamespace.
+A Relay can receive announcements from multiple publishers for the same Track Namespace and it MUST respond with the appropriate response to each of the publishers, in the same way as it would responds when processing ANNOUNCE from a single publisher for a given tracknamespace.